Brutalist Wrought Iron Wall Lamp

 Tom Ahlström & Hans Ehrich

 Almost always said that these lamps are a design of Tom Ahlström & Hans Ehrich, the two founders of A&E Design, founded in Sweden in 1968.
 It is a HOAX.
 They got nothing to do with these lamps.
 In fact, to say the least, they are not amused that they are always connected with these lamps.
+A + E Leuchten from Germany also sold these lamps, hence the confusion.

 But also found with labels from the Italian Poliarte company.
 That is the only one who specializes in glass lamps and they make them themselves.
 Furthermore, these colours of glass are often used.